Skip to main content

 Form/Filing & Payment Requirements

-Affected retailers and servicepersons report the tax on Form ST-1, Sales and Use Tax and E911 Surcharge Return, or in the case of items that must be titled or registered (i.e., Chicago Home Rule Use Tax), Form ST-556, Sales Tax Transaction Return, or Form ST-556-LSE, Transaction Return for Leases.
-If imposed, the preprinted rate on Form ST-1, Form ST-556, or Form ST-556-LSE will include the tax.
-The due date is the same as provided for in the Retailers’ Occupation Tax Act, the Service Occupation Tax Act, and the Use Tax Act.
-For more information, see Sales & Use Taxes.
+Affected retailers and servicepersons report the home rule or non-home rule sales taxes as part of the combined sales tax rate on Form ST-1, Sales and Use Tax and E911 Surcharge Return, or in the case of tangible personal property that must be titled or registered by an agency of state government, on Form ST-556, Sales Tax Transaction Return, or Form ST-556-LSE, Transaction Return for Leases.
+For more information on forms, see the Sales and Use tax Information Page.